-Bosnia: Zarubezhneft considers withdrawing from BiH28.
-April 2017. / SEE Energy News
+Bosnia: Zarubezhneft considers withdrawing from BiH, SEE Energy News

 According to unofficial information, Russian company Zarubezhneft plans to withdraw from the Bosnian market, namely from its oil refinery in Bosanski Brod due to large accumulated losses of the refinery.